rajdeeprath/red5-development-series/miscellaneous/sample-cloud-controller/ReadMe.md

 > It is highly recommended that you explore the code base on an existing controller such as  the `aws-cloud-controller` or the `google-compute-controller` to get a better understanding of the mechanism.

+## Unimplemented Asynchronous Methods

+The `ICloudPlatformInstanceController` interface also commands the implementation of asynchronous versions of some of the common synchronous methods of a controller.
+These methods are currently not used and they are not tapped into by the Stream Manager core.
+So it is safe to say that the implementation of logic for these methods can be excluded at the moment.
+These methods are explained below for information of the developer.

+Following are the `unused` **asynchronous** variation methods of an `ICloudPlatformInstanceController`:

+* `CompletableFuture<IRed5InstanceResponse> getRed5InstanceAsync(IReadInstanceRequest arg0)`:  Attempts to read a instance on the clodu platform, using the `1IReadInstanceRequest` request and returns a `CompletableFuture` object that cna be used to track and capture the result.
+* `CompletableFuture<Boolean> hasInstanceAsync(IReadInstanceRequest arg0)`: Checks for the presence of an instance on the platform using tyhe `IReadInstanceRequest`.
+The call returns a `CompletableFuture` object that can be used to capture the `boolean` result value.
+* `CompletableFuture<ICloudInstanceListResponse> scanListInstancesAsync(String arg0)`: Scans for instances on the cloud platform using the String argument (which is the `nodeNamePrefix`), used to identify a Stream Manager spawned instance.The method returns a a `CompletableFuture` object containing the list of instances found.

 # Developing Your Own Controller

 ## Pre-Development Checklist